Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Lebanon Map

 Lebanon is a Middle Eastern state named after a mountain chain running parallel to the Mediterranean coast just north of Israel.
-The name is derived from lavan in reference to the snow covering its peaks and it has variously been called Levanon in Hebrew, Libnah in Phoenician, Labnanu in Assyrian, and Lablani or Niblani in Hittite.
-Today there are few if any Jews remaining in Lebanon.
+The name is derived from lavan, meaning “snow covering its peaks,” and it has been variously called Levanon in Hebrew, Libnah in Phoenician, Labnanu in Assyrian, and Lablani or Niblani in Hittite.
+In 2020, 29 Jews were believed to be left in Lebanon.

 Learn More - Cities of Lebanon: